WillDrug/channel_manager_bot/README.md

 /ban <username> - !ADMIN ONLY! - Ban some user by username (only if user has spoken to a bot at least once)

 /unmanage - !ADMIN ONLY! - Unmanages your channel.
 WORKS INSTANTLY!
 CAREFUL!

+/submit - resends a last submission you worked on. otherwise it's replaced.
+Only one unassigned submission is permitted at a time.